-Transpower intend to change their 11 kV switchboard which is end of life, shown in line 25 of Appendix C.3.
-AEL need to respond to this by changing the 11 kV cables to the switchboard.
-The AEL cables are aged paper lead types that have low capacity ratings and can not be altered easily.
+Transpower changed their 11 kV switchboard in August 2011 as it was at its end of life,.
+AEL responded to this by changing the 11 kV cables to the switchboard.
+The new AEL cables are XLPE types that have higher capacity ratings and have been arranged so that alternative connection